rob-luke/Neuroimaging.jl/README.md

 - [x] Remove all errors thrown by code
 - [x] Ensure current code base runs with the latest version of Julia (1.6)
 - [ ] Remove code warnings and update dependency packages
 - [ ] Document existing code and raise issues for known shortcomings.
-I.e., note all code that needs to be modernised.
+I.e., note all code that needs to be modernised
+- [ ] Add help on how to contribute to the documentation
+- [ ] Start chipping away at improvements!
+PRs appreciated for any aspect of the code base

 # EEG